rsyncOSX/RsyncOSX_archived/README.md

 ![](icon/rsyncosx.png)

 This repository is the source code for the macOS app RsyncOSX.
 RsyncOSX is compiled with support for macOS version 10.11 - 10.13.
-The application is implemented in **Swift 4** by using **Xcode 9**.
-RsyncOSX is *not* depended upon any third party binary distributions.
+The application is implemented in Swift 4 by using Xcode 9.
+RsyncOSX is not depended upon any third party binary distributions.
 There is, however, one third party source code included to check for TCP connections.
 The check is for informal use only and can be removed.

 A short [intro to RsyncOSX](https://rsyncosx.github.io/Intro) and full [documentation of RsyncOSX](https://rsyncosx.github.io/AboutRsyncOSX).

-#### SwiftLint

-As part of this version of RsyncOSX I am using [SwiftLint](https://github.com/realm/SwiftLint) as tool for writing more readable code.
-Adapting RsyncOSX to SwiftLint rules will take some time.
-There are about 10,000 lines of code in RsyncOSX (too many?).
-Many changes in code has been applied, but there are still some more to do before RsyncOSX is more compliant to SwiftLint rules.

-### Compile

-To compile the code, install Xcode and open the RsyncOSX project file.
-Before compiling, open in Xcode the `RsyncOSX/General` preference page (after opening the RsyncOSX project file) and replace your own credentials in `Signing`, or disable Signing.
-Then compile your own version of RsyncOSX.

 ### Application icon